Global bank Santander hamstrung by Spanish heritage

-MADRID Banco Santander's (SAN.MC) red and white flame logo popped up around the world when Spain was booming, but now the country's fortunes have turned, the global bank is being scorched by the domestic blowback.
+MADRID, June 4 Banco Santander's red and white flame logo popped up around the world when Spain was booming, but now the country's fortunes have turned, the global bank is being scorched by the domestic blowback.

 It has come a long way since it was founded in 1857 in the northern Spanish port from which it takes its name, building a strong presence in mature markets such as the UK, and growth markets including Brazil, Mexico and Poland.